What is Project GREEN?

 It funds landscape design and/or provides matching grants to all schools in the Iowa City Community School District.

-The Sunday Garden Forums, an annual wintertime series of programs for the year-round gardener, is co-sponsored by Project GREEN and the Iowa City Public Library.
+Project GREEN offers the Sunday Garden Forums, an annual wintertime series of educational gardening programs for the year-round gardener, co-sponsored by Project GREEN and the Iowa City Public Library.
 These free events are videotaped live for replay on the library’s Iowa City Cable TV Channel 10, and are also available for checkout by library patrons.

 How is Project GREEN financed?